 3. The hybrids and their offspring must maintain fertility in the fullest in the succeeding generations.
 Stated another way, both partial and complete sterility must be inexistent.
 This is because the outcome of the hybridization needs to be strictly monitored from generation to generation.

 Thus he procceeded in identifying the most qualified experimental plants.
-He focused on the members of the family Leguminosae (now alternatively called Fabaceae) because of their peculiar floral structure.
+He focused on the members of the family Leguminosae (now alternatively called Fabaceae) because of their unique floral structure.
 Their flowers are clearly visible and the parts, particularly the pistil and the stamen, are easily distinguishable.
 Finally, he identified the genus Pisum to have possessed the essential qualities.

 For two years he preexperimented on 34 varieties of garden pea (mainly Pisum sativum) which he obtained from several seedsmen with more or less distinct characteristics.
 However, only 22 exhibited constant characteristics.
 From these he selected the experimental plants (7 P1 plants and 7 P2 plants) for his studies that differed in seven characters.